How gentle movement can overcome mind gremlins, limiting beliefs and emotional issues

 So we are training ourselves to develop bad mental habits.

-This is about mindfulness.
+A stands for Awareness, or more specifically, non-judgemental awareness also known as mindfulness.
 Mindfulness is great for developing good mental habits of focus and non-judgementalism ie learning to be compassionate to ourselves and others, and not judging people or situations.

 This habit can help us to develop a long term sense of inner calm and means we can more quickly overcome negative events in our lives.